Tournament theory: Pros and cons of workplace tournaments

+Incentivizing performance

 Tournaments can be very powerful at incentivising performance.
 Empirical research in economics and managements have shown that tournament-like incentive structure increases the individual performance or workers and managers in the workplace.
 The distribution of effort for one tournament experiment found that almost 80% of participants exert higher than anticipated levels of efforts, thus suggesting that tournaments provides strong competition incentives.
 Tournaments also provide powerful non-monetary incentives.
 Studies show that participants in tournaments value winning itself and placing highly on relative rankings.
 One experiment found that more than 40% of individuals were willing to exert positive effort with a monetary incentive of $0.

 Matching workers and jobs

 Tournaments play an important function in matching workers with jobs that are relevant/appropriate.
 The theoretical prediction in the literature is that higher-skilled individuals would be sorted into jobs that offer higher potential returns.
 This is well-supported by empirical data.
 For instance, in the field of competitive running more accomplished competitors with greater capabilities are more likely to choose tournaments with greater prize spreads.